AptFox/harmony-backend/README.md

 ```

 #### Open the app in a web browser and check the health endpoint to verify it's running
- - Go to `http://localhost:8080/health` in a web browser
+ - Go to `http://localhost:8080/` in a web browser
- - If you see "I'm here!" then the application is running locally.
+ - If you see "Hello World" then the application is running locally.